kundajelab/chipseq_pipeline/README_PIPELINE.md

 ...
 ```

-Add a parallel environment shm to grid engine configuration.
+Add a parallel environment `shm` to grid engine configuration.
+If you already have your own parallel environment, skip this.
 ```
 $ sudo qconf -ap